Transitional Living Program Fact Sheet

 - Individual, family, and group counseling, as appropriate

 - Coordinate with McKinney-Vento school district liaisons to ensure that runaway and homeless youth are provided information about the educational services

 - Develop an adequate emergency preparedness and management plan

 Grant Award Process

-FYSB solicits applications for the Transitional Living Program by posting funding announcements on the Grants.gov website.
-Applications are competitively reviewed by peer panels, and successful applicants receive five-year grants.
+FYSB solicits applications for the Transitional Living Program by posting funding announcements on Grants.gov Visit disclaimer page and the funding page for the National Clearinghouse on Homeless Youth and Families.
+Applications are competitively reviewed, and successful applicants receive three-year grants.

 Bethesda, MD 20814